moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/proxy-accounts.md

 ---
-title: Setup a Block Producer Proxy Account
+title: Set Up a Block Producer Proxy Account
 description: Follow these step-by-step instructions to configure a proxy account to manage block producer activities on behalf of your primary block producer account.
 ---